nawawi/docket-cache/readme.txt

 To use the WP-CLI commands, please see the [WP-CLI commands](https://github.com/nawawi/docket-cache#wp-cli-commands) for a full list.

 == Installation ==
-To use Docket Cache require minimum PHP 7.2.5, WordPress 5.4 and PHP OPcache for better performance.
+To use Docket Cache require minimum PHP 7.2.5, WordPress 5.4 and PHP OPCache for best performance.

 1. In your WordPress admin click *Plugins -> Add New*
 2. Search plugins "Docket Cache" and click Install Now.